What is the purpose of a student visa?

 How do I get an I-20?

-LCI will provide you with an I-20 upon receipt of:
+LCI will provide you with an I-20 upon receipt of the following:

 • LCI registration form